About The School

 Construction of the present high school plant was begun on April 23, 1951, and classes began in the fall of 1953.
 Classrooms and a library were added to the building in 1969, dedicated to the Misses Margaret and Nell Porter Boggess, former faculty members.

 In 1957, the original Ernie Hicks Stadium was dedicated in honor of the "Master of the Clinch," who served as Richlands High School coach for forty-one years.
 The stadium replaced the football field that was located near the first school complex, used since 1933.

 Following Principal Leslie were A.L.
 Graybeal, S.H.
 Laird, Mary Spratt, J.D.
-Thomas, Mrs. Wolfe, William Lewis, "Mag" Williams, Lottie Evans, Ms. Hunter Wells, Roy Horne, Hugh Cassell, Woodrow Robinson, Thomas Stone, William Powers, Thomas Hagy, Jerry Cromer, Brenda Lawson, George Brown a descendent of the original school trustee, Patton J. Brown, and Karen A. Webb.
-Our current principal is Kim Ringstaff.
+Thomas, Mrs. Wolfe, William Lewis, "Mag" Williams, Lottie Evans, Ms. Hunter Wells, Roy Horne, Hugh Cassell, Woodrow Robinson, Thomas Stone, William Powers, Thomas Hagy, Jerry Cromer, Brenda Lawson, George Brown a descendent of the original school trustee, Patton J. Brown, Karen A. Webb and Kim Ringstaff.
+Our current principal is Rickie Vencill.